top of page

 ABOUT

-Ian was a co-organizer and translator for the United Nations' Dialogue on Poetry series in Pusan, Korea; was given a Citation for Translation Excellence from KLTI; and has won five grants from KLTI, the Daesan Foundation, and the Baroboin Buddhist Foundation to translate, publish, and edit classical Korean poetry and Buddhist literature.
-He has been a vegetarian and practiced meditation on a daily basis for over thirty years.
-Ian currently lives and works in Germany.
+Ian was a co-organizer and translator for the United Nations’ Dialogue on Poetry series in Busan, Korea.
+He received a Citation for Translation Excellence from KLTI and has been awarded five grants from KLTI, the Daesan Foundation, and the Baroboin Buddhist Foundation to translate and publish classical Korean poetry and Buddhist literature.
+He has practiced meditation daily and been a vegetarian for more than thirty years.
+Ian lives and works in Germany.

-Ian's writing has placed in or won several other award contests, including Ninth Letter's Literary Award in Translation, the SLS and Pavel Strut Fellowships, and Atlanta Review and River Styx competitions.
-His essays, poetry, interviews, reviews, micro-fiction and translations have appeared in literary journals and periodicals in Korea, Europe and North America, including Writer's Chronicle, Barrow Street, Hyundae Buddhist News, JoongAng Daily News, MoonPark Review and The Poetry Review (UK).
+Ian’s writing has been recognized by Ninth Letter’s Literary Award in Translation, the SLS and Pavel Strut fellowships, and competitions sponsored by Atlanta Review and River Styx.
+His essays, poetry, interviews, reviews, micro-fiction, and translations have appeared in journals and periodicals in Korea, Europe, and North America, including Writer’s Chronicle, Barrow Street, Hyundae Buddhist News, JoongAng Daily News, MoonPark Review, and The Poetry Review (UK).

 bottom of page